-Heightened Scrutiny
+The Heightened Scrutiny Process

 As noted above, the federal rule requires that settings with certain attributes be presumed to be institutional.
-Under the federal rule, a state may only include such a setting in its Medicaid HCBS programs if (1) the State believes that the setting is truly home- or community-based, despite the presumption created by the rule; (2) the State presents evidence to CMS to support its position; and (3) CMS determines through its heightened scrutiny process the state has demonstrated that the setting qualifies as HCBS under the new rule.
+Under the federal process, a state may only include such a setting in its Medicaid HCBS programs if (1) the State believes that the setting is truly home- or community-based, despite the presumption from the rule; (2)

+the State presents evidence to CMS to support its position; and (3) CMS determines through its heightened scrutiny process the state has demonstrated that the setting qualifies as HCBS under the new rule.